A fairly busy, family-friendly trail with cellar-door-to-door pit stops along the way. Because wine-not?

 As you make you way in an eastern-southernly direction, the trail takes you past private properties on either side, passing Reedy Creek Streamside Reserve into Londrigan, through more private cattle and sheep farm properties through Tarrawingee and to the next RT pitstop, Tarrawingee Station.

 We found oursleves mostly on our own between Bowser to Bowman.
+From Bowman the trail got busier and busier the closer you get to Bright.

 The adventure always starts with trying to find a safe all-day spot to park your car.
 Seeing as you'll be leaving it unattended for 4-days we always look for a part of town that's heavily frequented or somewhere with CCTV.
 This usually leads us to streets near supermarkets, schools or parks, which hasn't failed us yet (knock on wood).
 We originally planned to leave the car at Merriwa Park but the gates close after hours, so we found parking on Chisholm St near Reid St which has an Aldi across the road and a school down the road.